Skip to main content

 5. The legal context for the statement of purpose

 5.2.
-Regulations 3, 4, 6, 7 and 8 of The Regulated Services (Registration) (Wales) Regulations 2017, as amended by The Regulated Services (Annual Returns and Registration) (Wales) (Amendment) Regulations 2019 (External link), places specific requirements on the provider in relation to the statement of purpose when making an application to register or vary a regulated service.
+Regulations 3, 4, 6, 7 and 8 of The Regulated Services (Registration) (Wales) Regulations 2017, as amended by The Regulated Services (Annual Returns and Registration) (Wales) (Amendment) Regulations 2019, places specific requirements on the provider in relation to the statement of purpose when making an application to register or vary a regulated service.
 A list of this required information can be found at annex 1.

 5.3.
-In addition, the statement of purpose is referenced in many of the regulations within the following:
+In addition, the statement of purpose is referenced in many of the regulations within the following

-These regulations set out the requirements in relation to service providers and responsible individuals.
+These regulations set out the requirements in relation to service providers and responsible individuals

-6.1.
+6.2.
 The 2016 Act requires registered service providers to submit an annual return following the end of each financial year.
 The annual return must include the information set out in section 10 of the 2016 Act and the annual return regulations made under the Act.
 This includes the provision of a statement of compliance with the requirements as to the standards of care and support set out within the regulations.
-The statement of compliance is focused on the following key outcomes:
+Guidance on completing the Annual Return is available here: Annual return | Care Inspectorate Wales

 Annex